Ghykk3130/Obsidian/Homework/Physics 511 Homework 1.md

 $$|\langle+\hat{n}|+z\rangle|^{2}= \cos ^{2} \frac{\theta}{2}$$
 Then the atoms are all in $|+\hat{n}\rangle$ state.
 Therefore, the probability that they make through the last device is:
 $$|\langle-z|+\hat{n}\rangle|^{2}=\sin ^{2} \frac{\theta}{2}$$
-So the overall numbers of the atoms that finally survive is:
+So the overall number of the atoms that finally survive is:
 $$N= \frac{N_{0}}{2}\cos ^{2} \frac{\theta}{2}\sin ^{2} \frac{\theta}{2}=\frac{N_{0}}{2}
 \left( 1- \sin ^{2} \frac{\theta}{2} \right)\sin ^{2} \frac{\theta}{2}$$
 Clearly, this is maximized when $\sin ^{2} \frac{\theta}{2}= \frac{1}{2}$